OUR ADVISORY BOARD

 Previously working and advising WASH not-for-profit organisations including Water.org and Gravity Water, his programs empowered over 310,000 people with access to clean water and sanitation.
 In 2019, Khunapong was recognized for his work as the Community and Advocacy Winner of 40 Under 40: Most Influential Asian-Australian Awards.

-Daniel is the Australasia Water and Urban Renewal Business Leader for Arup.
-He has extensive experience delivering water and sanitation projects in Australia, New Zealand, Asia, Africa and South America.
-Daniel is passionate about water in developed and developing countries and working with clients and stakeholders to identify, develop and implement smart, sustainable solutions for clients.
+Daniel has extensive experience delivering water and sanitation projects in Australia, New Zealand, Asia, Africa and South America.
+Daniel is passionate about water in developed and developing countries, working with clients and stakeholders to identify, develop and implement smart, sustainable solutions for clients.

-He is a Fellow of Engineers Australia, a member of the National Urban Water Reform Steering Committee and the Infrastructure Partnerships Australia Water Taskforce, and Expert Review Panel Member of the Australian Water Partnership.
-Daniel has recently been appointed to the International Water Association Strategic Council and is a Technical Expert on the Australian Water Association’s Asian PPP Expert Advisory Committee.
+He is a Fellow of Engineers Australia, a member of the National Urban Water Reform Steering Committee and the Infrastructure Partnerships Australia Water Taskforce, Board Director of Engineers Without Borders Australia, and sits on the Expert Review Panel Member of the Australian Water Partnership.
+Daniel has also been appointed to the International Water Association Strategic Council and is a Technical Expert on the Australian Water Association’s Asian PPP Expert Advisory Committee.

 Melita specialises in water, sanitation and hygiene (WASH) and integrated water resources management (IWRM) in international development, with a focus on inclusion.
 Melita has worked for over 15 years’ in government, university, and civil society sectors.
 With an academic background in Political Science and Environmental Management, Melita has expertise in integrated and inclusive WASH, and has applied this in Australian, South East Asian, and South Asian contexts.